 Gouda is world-famous for its cheese.
 Not because cheese was produced in or around the town, but because it was traded here.
 Its splendid Stadhuis (City Hall) building is a national monument, one of the most impressive examples of secular Gothic architecture in the Netherlands.
 If cheese, history and architecture are not enough and you need yet another reason to go visit, I’ll give you one: De Goudse Ijsbaan.

-This beautiful ice rink follows a track around the Stadhuis building.
+This beautiful ice rink in the Netherlands follows a track around the Stadhuis building.
 Again, the skateway concept, rather than a common rectangular ice rink.

 Entrance fee is 4 EUR per 2 hours, with an additional 1 EUR for skate rental.
 Training seals may also be rented for an extra 1 EUR.